sif332/web-chat-frontend/README.md

 [Check out the Backend GitHub Repo](https://github.com/sif332/nodejs-web-chat)

 ### Why did I develop this project?
-Because I just want to test my full-stack skills, tools, frameworks and my home server infrastructure before starting a new project called "Real-time Menu and Point of Sale System" that will acctually have real users.
+Because I just want to test my full-stack skills, tools, frameworks and my home server infrastructure before starting a new project called "Real-time Menu and Point of Sale System" that will actually have real users.

-Therefore, this project will not be huge and missing many feature but the core of chatting feature still work.
+Therefore, this project will not be huge and missing many feature but the core of chatting features still works.

-Additionally, I will list lots of possible future improvements for this project.
+Additionally, I will list many possible future improvements for this project.

 ### The project's toolstack includes:
 * React.js